lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 TODO: update this to NIST SP 800-227, once it is published.

 One of the primary NIST documents which is relevant for certification of a composite algorithm is NIST SP.800-56Cr2 [SP.800-56Cr2] by using the allowed "hybrid" shared secret of the form `Z' = Z || T`.
-Compliance is acheived in the following way:
+Compliance is achieved in the following way:

 SP.800-56Cr2 section 4 "One-Step Key Derivation" requires a `counter` which begins at the 4-byte value 0x00000001.
 However, the counter is allowed to be omitted when the hash function is executed only once, as specified on page 159 of the FIPS 140-3 Implementation Guidance [FIPS-140-3-IG].